gtwilliams/dyndns-updater/README.md

     systemctl --user start dyn-update.service

+Check the system journal to see any error messages from the daemon:

+    journalctl --user -f

 To get the daemon to start every time you log in, enable the service with this command: